ableron/ableron-java/README.md

   * `Location`
   * `Refresh`
 * `cacheMaxSizeInBytes`: Maximum size in bytes the fragment cache may have.
 Defaults to `10 MB`
+* `cacheVaryByRequestHeaders`: Fragment request headers which influence the requested fragment aside from its URL.
+Used to create fragment cache keys.
+Defaults to an empty list.
+Must be a subset of `fragmentRequestHeadersToPass`.
+Common example are headers used for steering A/B-tests
 * `statsAppendToContent`: Whether to append UI composition stats as HTML comment to the content.
 Defaults to `false`

 ### Include Tag